Investor News

 Land is a constrained resource in Japan.

-And while off-shore wind resources are considerable, the cost of off-shore wind power generation capacity is around 2.5 times higher than on-shore.
+While offshore wind resources are considerable, the cost of offshore wind power generation capacity is around 2.5 times higher than onshore.

-Solar has experienced the most growth in Japan in recent years, but the solar resource is significantly less than a country like Australia, as shown in the images below from the Global Solar Atlas.
+Solar has experienced the most growth in Japan in recent years, but the country's solar resource is significantly less than that of a country like Australia, as shown in the images below from the Global Solar Atlas.

 As such, variable renewable energy (wind and solar) contributes less than 8% of the electricity supply.